Health Benefits of Fermented Foods

 SPICY BREAKFAST IDEAS

-Substitute hot sauce with a hot and spicy fermented sauerkraut or kimchi, next to or on top of eggs.
-If the heat is too much, regular fermented sauerkraut is also a nice, salty complement to any egg dish.
+Substitute hot sauce with OMP's Heat + Spicy Sauerkraut or , next to or on top of eggs.
+If the heat is too much, all of our krauts and kimchis are nice, salty complement to any egg dish.

 BREAKFAST TACOS